jason-sa/classification/README.md

 * [Initial Proposal](docs/Proposal.pdf) - Initial model proposal based on data search and EDA of the selected data set.
 * [Presentation](docs/Buy_or_Not.pdf) - High-level presentation of the results.
-* [Summary](docs/Summary.pdf) - Detailed summary of classification modeling results.
-* [Analysis Notebook](py_files/Retail_Rocket_Analysis.ipynb) - Jupyter notebook performing the analysis of the Retail Rocket data set.
+* [Summary](https://jason-sa.github.io/2018-11-02-Will-you-buy-or-not-in-your-next-visit/) - Blog post of the results.

-Project Organization
+# Project Organization
 ------------

     ├── LICENSE